 If you are unable to make an Enterprise Clinic or are a distance learner please email email@example.com or call us on +44 (0)23 9284 2684.

 We run a range of workshops to help you develop your startup ideas.

 Route to Startup is a series of interactive workshops for students and graduates looking to take their ideas from conception to reality.
 It is designed for students of all levels - undergraduate, postgraduate taught and postgraduate research.

 The programme runs at a pace that suits you.
 For more information visit the nest website.

 Throughout the year we run a number of specialist events tailored to specific needs which cover a range of different topics.
 Follow us on social media for regular updates.
 The following programmes run at certain points in the academic year:

 Social Startup Programme

-We run a tailored programme of workshops that run over a 5 week period.
+We run a tailored programme of workshops that run over a five week period.
 The workshops will provide you with practical tools and specific Social Startup resources designed to help you develop your idea.
 Support is on hand throughout and after the programme.
-This programme is open to University of Portsmouth students and graduates (graduated within the last 5 years).
-For more information visit our Social Startup Portsmouth. or read the article 'Can I get help with my Social Enterprise idea?' in the related articles box below.
+This programme is open to University of Portsmouth students and graduates (graduated within the last five years).
+For more information visit the nest website.

-Office space - The University of Portsmouth provides start-up space for student and graduate on the edge of campus, in the heart of Portsmouth’s City Centre.
-Our nest incubation space is a great way for student and graduates to develop their business ideas alongside other start-ups, with on hand support from the nest Team.
+Office space - The University of Portsmouth provides start-up space for students and graduates on the edge of campus, in the heart of Portsmouth’s City Centre.
+Our nest incubation space is a great way for students and graduates to develop their business ideas alongside other startups, with on hand support from the nest team.